Analyzing BAB (BABB) and The Competition

-BAB (OTCMKTS: BABB) is one of 70 public companies in the “Eating places” industry, but how does it compare to its competitors?
-We will compare BAB to similar companies based on the strength of its valuation, risk, earnings, analyst recommendations, profitability, dividends and institutional ownership.
+BAB (OTCMKTS: BABB) is one of 71 publicly-traded companies in the “Eating places” industry, but how does it contrast to its rivals?
+We will compare BAB to similar companies based on the strength of its profitability, dividends, institutional ownership, valuation, earnings, analyst recommendations and risk.

+63.9% of shares of all “Eating places” companies are held by institutional investors.
+33.7% of BAB shares are held by company insiders.
+Comparatively, 18.3% of shares of all “Eating places” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

+BAB pays an annual dividend of $0.04 per share and has a dividend yield of 5.1%.
+BAB pays out 66.7% of its earnings in the form of a dividend.
+As a group, “Eating places” companies pay a dividend yield of 2.1% and pay out 59.2% of their earnings in the form of a dividend.

-This table compares BAB and its competitors gross revenue, earnings per share and valuation.
+This table compares BAB and its rivals’ net margins, return on equity and return on assets.

 |BAB